trucle9100/Security-Portfolio/AWS Security Hardening & CIS Benchmarking/README.md

 **AWS Services Integration**: Learned how AWS Config, EventBridge, and Lambda work together to create a complete compliance monitoring and remediation pipeline.

-### Future Improvements

-**Add More CIS Controls**: Expand automation to cover EC2 instance hardening (IMDSv2 enforcement) and EBS encryption requirements.

-**Multi-Account Support**: Scale this solution across AWS Organizations for enterprise-wide compliance monitoring.

-**Real-Time Notifications**: Add SNS alerts to notify security teams when violations occur and are remediated.

-**Cost Monitoring**: Implement AWS Budgets to track Lambda execution costs as the system scales.

 ---